 Hardware news this week is slammed with announcements to cover.
 NVIDIA, Intel, and AMD all had big announcements -- for once, all official and not rumors -- and that includes a big focus on upcoming GPUs.
 AMD reconfirmed its commitment to RDNA2 in 2020, despite global economic and manufacturing challenges.
 NVIDIA, meanwhile, invites everyone to "get amped" for its upcoming GTC Online event, a clear indicator of Ampere GPUs.
 Intel teased its Xe GPUs in an interesting packaging, something worth covering to the extent we currently can.

 News is busy this week and features a story that we'd love to know more about: The Cedar Supercomputer accidentally running cryptomining software for 6 hours a day under the nose of researchers.
 We're also talking about DDR5 and AMD's future roadmap (all tentative), the Ryzen 3 1200 AF & 1300 AF CPUs coming to market, Unigine Community 2 SDK, TSMC earnings, and more.

-Show notes continue after the embedded video.
+Show notes continue after the video embed.

 We moderate comments on a ~24~48 hour cycle.
 There will be some delay after submitting a comment.